conficient/BlazorDynamicList/README.md

 The code for this class is in the root of the Blazor client (although really it should be in the BaseClasses library).
-This is a manually coded Razor Component that determines which component to use by calling the `GetComponentType()` method.
+This is a manually coded Razor Component that determines which component to use by calling the `GetViewComponent()` method.

 It then manually builds the render tree, binding the property thus:
 ```cs